Linsun1991/CASINO_ROYALE/README.md

 Once in the game place your bets until you win the jackpot at $1000.
 The virtual money earned will be displayed on the screen.
 Don't forget the rules though!
 ![Alt text](image-5.png)

-Enjoy the game and music or not(use the 'STOP MUSIC' button!)
+Enjoy the game and music or not(use the 'STOP MUSIC' button!).

 Technologies Used :
 -HTML